 I became interested in Ayurveda and meditation in an effort to heal myself of a life-threatening and debilitating disease.
 In 1987, I was crippled with severe arthritis, anemia, and liver dysfunction.
 Utilizing Ayurveda, meditation, and other methods of alternative medicine, I was able to heal myself.
 My work today is the result of that journey.

-While it is always most accurate to be fully evaluated by a trained Ayurvedic practitioner filling out the following questionnaire can give you insight into the balances of energies unique to your body.
+While it is always most accurate to be fully evaluated by a trained Ayurvedic practitioner filling, out the following questionnaire can give you insight into the balance of energies unique to your body.

 As you fill out the following questionnaire, give yourself two points if a statement is clearly true for you.
 Give yourself one point is it is somewhat true.
 Give yourself no points if it is clearly not true.